kumuluz/ee.kumuluz.com/_posts/2017-05-03-microservices-with-java-ee-and-kumuluzee-updated.markdown

 </persistence>
 {% endhighlight %}

 You can quickly notice we are not using JTA transaction and datasources in our JPA module.
 We have opted out of using JTA in this example in order to keep the microservice as light as possible as we will only have a single external resource (DB) and as such have no real need for it.

 Configuration of the datasources and other preferences is handled with the KumuluzEE config extension, as this particular part is not handled by any Java EE specification.
 In short, everything in KumuluzEE (including your own settings) is configured through the main `config.yaml` file located at the root of the resources folder.
 Every value inside it can be overwriten with environemnt variables or system properties as well as any additional config sources you add (e.g. etcd and similar).
 A detailed overview of the framework will be described in following blog posts.

 `FILE ./catalogue/src/main/resources/config.yaml`
 `FILE ./orders/src/main/resources/config.yaml`

-{% highlight yml %}
+{% highlight yaml %}
 kumuluzee:
   datasources:
     - jndi-name: jdbc/BooksDS